 Even for confident cooks, Thanksgiving dinner can be the most anxiety-provoking meal of the year.
-Yoga can help.
+Yoga can help make the day stress-free.

 In my dream, I’m sitting on my mat awaiting instructions from a panel of my yoga teachers.
 I’m at an Iyengar Yoga assessment, for which I’m completely unprepared, and I am terrified.
 After what seems an eternity, they deliver my task.
 I’m to carve a Thanksgiving turkey right there on my mat using the props in front of me: a plastic fork and knife.
 You might say I carry some anxiety about cooking Thanksgiving dinner.